HVAC Air Balancing Procedures for Texas

 Frequently Asked Questions

 Q: How often should HVAC systems be air balanced?
-A: Every new installation absolutely needs initial balancing—it’s shocking how many contractors skip this critical step.
-After that, residential systems typically need re-balancing every 3-5 years or after any major modifications.
-Commercial systems often need annual balancing, especially in high-use applications.
+A: Every new installation needs it.
+Full stop.
+I’m amazed how many contractors skip this.
+After the initial balance, residential systems usually need it again every 3-5 years, or sooner if you’ve had major work done.
+Commercial systems are different.
+High-use buildings should get annual balancing.

 Q: Can air balancing fix all comfort problems?
-A: Air balancing is incredibly powerful for airflow-related issues, but it can’t perform miracles.
-It won’t fix undersized equipment, terrible ductwork design, or major building envelope problems.
-However, a proper evaluation will identify exactly what’s causing your comfort issues and the most cost-effective solutions.
+A: I wish.
+It’s incredibly effective for airflow-related issues, but it won’t fix undersized equipment, terrible ductwork design, or a building envelope that leaks like a screen door.
+What a proper evaluation will do is tell you exactly what’s causing your problems and the most cost-effective way to fix them.

 Your Air Balancing Action Plan